 In the last few years, we’ve all become used to being able to access services quickly and easily online – with just the tap of a finger.
 Here at the eHealth Centre of Excellence, we are committed to providing digital choices for patients to access care – when and where they need it.

 As you’ll see in the video on the left, the digital health tools supported by our team are making the healthcare system more accessible to patients/caregivers and much easier to navigate.
-Some of these tools are used by your doctor and other care providers to securely access important healthcare data in real-time so they can make informed decisions regarding your care quickly.
+Some of these tools are used by your doctor and clinicians in your circle of care to securely access important healthcare data in real-time so they can make informed decisions regarding your care quickly.

 |We are currently helping family doctors get set up with virtual care – which enables you to use online platforms to interact with your doctor using video visits, audio calls and email.
 This is especially great if you live in a rural community, have limited access to transportation, have limited mobility, or can’t take time off work to visit your doctor in person.